-Ilse Hirsch was one of the most devoted Nazis in the BDM.
+Ilse Hirsch was one of the most devoted Germans in the BDM.
 For some reason, women were among the most fanatical to the end - and beyond.
-Ilse participated in Operation Carnival and thereby showed that she was a true, honest-to-God, hard-core Nazi.
+Ilse participated in Operation Carnival and thereby showed that she was a true, honest-to-God, hard-core Party loyalist.

 J. Edgar had files on everyone.
 If you even visited Washington, D.C., he knew that you had flipped off that teacher in third grade.
 It gave him ... leverage.
 Hoover has a building named after him, so let's show a little respect, okay?

 Hermann-Friedrich “Jupp” Joppien had 70 victories, which was more than any Western Allied pilot.
 However, he was really a killer with the ladies when he donned that leather jacket.
 Check out the "oh, I'm just casually working my gloves" modelling trick.